Guilherme-Vasconcelos/wallpaper-panic/README.md

 **WIP**

 ### License
-Licensed under the MIT license.
+wallpaper-panic's is licensed under the MIT license.
 Please refer to LICENSE for more details.